CASE STUDY / FIREFLY HEALTH

 Timeline: 2024, Q1 - Q2

 Challenge: During Firefly's pivot to a comprehensive health plan, we needed to update our onboarding to support fundamentally new member types.
-Meanwhile, we were also seeing conversion issues limiting long-term engagement.
-We recognized this as an opportunity to streamline our onboarding experience for both objectives.
+Meanwhile, we were also seeing conversion issues limiting conversion and long-term engagement.

 Research & Discovery